Totara Official Logo

 “Gradually schedule the shift to continuous performance management on your calendar,” says Megan Bickle, Head of Performance Management, Succession and Talent Management at Dropbox.

-To start, Megan advises that managers “take one of the 1:1’s in the month and use it to review progress against goals and provide clear performance feedback for teams.”This is an effective way to make management-oriented changes “feel like less of a dramatic shift,” and as Megan highlights is a “practice any leader can implement on their own vs needing their organization to formally launch a more frequent cadence to manage performance.”You can also use the following tips to implement continuous performance management in a risk-averse manner:
+This is an effective way to make management-oriented changes “feel like less of a dramatic shift,” and as Megan highlights is a “practice any leader can implement on their own vs needing their organization to formally launch a more frequent cadence to manage performance.”

 • Start slow.
 Speak to other decision-makers and key stakeholders holders involved.
 Compile the research (external and internal data) needed to make the case for influencing existing processes and employee performance management software

-• Gather internal research and feedback from within your organizatio.
+• Gather internal research and feedback from within your organization.
 Ask the question: what are the simplest changes you can test for the best possible ROI on performance?
 (Hint: The typical answer is frequent check-ins and the use of goals)

 Recommended read: Leading performance management in government: 4 modern strategies